pqnelson/md/README.md

 You could use [sml-buildscripts](https://github.com/cannam/sml-buildscripts) to support Poly/ML.

+# Using this

+The function you want to look at is in [html5.sml](src/html5.sml), namely the `html5` function.
+It expects a string representation of the Markdown as well as the header and footer elements you want to include, then it will emit the HTML5 as a string.

+See the [unit tests](./tests/html5_test.sml) for example usage.

 # See also

 There are probably many other Markdown parsers which are more